We are keen to support our communities and provide you with useful guidance and information.

 The Essex Wellbeing Service (formerly Essex Welfare Service) was set up by Essex County Council, as a single, convenient point of contact for anyone in the Essex area who is in urgent need of help during the coronavirus outbreak.
 It is also the place to report anyone who you are concerned about.

-As part of its change to Essex Wellbeing Service, community interest company Provide will help link all Essex residents with the pratical, emotional and social care support they need to adapt to the 'new normal' as lockdown measure ease.
+As part of its change to Essex Wellbeing Service, community interest company Provide will help link all Essex residents with the practical, emotional and social care support they need to adapt to the 'new normal'.

 In addition to arranging help with everyday tasks, Essex Wellbeing Service becomes a single point of access for services including ‘Live Well, Link Well’ that supports people who are feeling isolated.
 It will also connect people to advice and specialist support around children and family issues, mental wellbeing, dementia care, sensory impairment, learning disability and carers support.